Fay Sampson’s Family History

 Thomas seems to have been one who benefited from his apprenticeship.
 There is no evidence that his own children needed the help of the Overseers of the Poor, though some of his grandchildren may have done.

-If, as seems the case, Stonement is an alternative spelling of Stoneman, then the family goes back to at least 1657 in Chulmleigh, when Mary, daughter of Peter Stoneman, was baptised.
+ELIZABETH STONEMENT.
+If, as seems the case, Stonement is an alternative spelling of Stoneman, then the family goes back to at least 1641 in Chulmleigh, when Peter Stoneman took the Protestation oath.